-Get out of your comfort zone and learn new skills online by defeating insecurity and laziness.
+Getting out of the comfort zone and learning new skills online by defeating insecurity and laziness.

 Using free time in a way that can enrich our knowledge and understanding of the world I think is one of the wisest decisions we can make in our lifetime.

 Learning will never give us the unpleasant feeling of having wasted time.
-How often does this happen to you after watching a movie, scrolling social for hours, or playing a video game late into the night?
-Self-convincing yourself that you can put it off is dangerous, you risk becoming an old man accumulating only regrets for the things you wanted to do and didn’t.
+How often does this happen to you after watching a movie, scrolling social media for hours or playing a video game late into the night?
+Self-convincing yourself that you can procrastinate is dangerous; you run the risk of growing old accumulating only regrets for the things we wanted to do and didn’t.

-Today we are in a historical period where the tools for learning have become available online for a very large part of the population.
-Taking courses on the internet is now a viable choice that allows great flexibility because you can decide to learn when you want, even if you already have a job, regardless of your age, and often you don’t have to pay anything or very low amounts of money, especially if you want to take courses done by experts who are on the other side of the world.
+Today we are in a period of history where tools for learning have become available online to a very large part of the population.
+Taking courses on the Internet is now a viable choice that allows great flexibility because you can decide to learn whenever you want, even if you already have a job, regardless of your age, and you often do not have to pay anything or very low amounts of money, especially if you want to take courses done by experts who are on the other side of the world.

-To do this, however, you have to defeat our number one enemy: laziness.
+To do that, however, you have to defeat our number one enemy: laziness.

-I started working when I was 20 years old, without going to university but only doing a school to become a graphic designer that didn’t teach me much, just to say, we were made to see a computer from afar as an inaccessible object (we’re talking about 1989-1990).
-The first Mac I managed to buy only three years later (a Macintosh LC II with 4MB of ram and 40 MB of HD) and from there on I studied everything there was to know by myself.
+I started working when I was 20 years old, without going to college but only doing a school to become a graphic designer that did not teach me much, just to say, a computer they had made us see it from afar as an inaccessible object (we are talking about 1989-1990).
+I didn’t manage to buy my first Mac until three years later (a Macintosh LC II with 4MB of ram and 40 MB of HD), and from there on I taught myself everything there was to know.

-Everything I’ve learned, and over the years I’ve accumulated a lot, has come from personal study.
-When I had a need or a passion for a subject I looked for the right resources and I always started to study while putting into practice what I had acquired.
-Theory alone doesn’t help you understand well and memorize correctly what you have learned.
+Everything I have learned, and I have accumulated a lot over the years, has come from personal study.
+When I had a need or passion for a topic I sought out the right resources and always set out to study while simultaneously putting what I had acquired into practice.
+Theory alone does not help one understand well and memorize correctly what one has learned.

-Now, you may think that I want to make believe that I am smarter than the average person and therefore I am superior to lazy people in front of the TV wasting their time.
-No, those who know me know that I am not at all conceited and I am not one to look down on others.
-I consider my intelligence normal and my memory very below average (I forget a lot of things) but I have some qualities that help me: I can fight laziness by giving myself a certain self-discipline and I always have a strong passion for what I do.
+Now, one may think that I want to make believe that I am smarter than average and because of that I am superior to lazy people in front of the TV wasting time.
+No, those who know me know that I am not conceited at all and I am not one to look down on others.
+I consider my intelligence normal and my memory very below average (I forget so many things) but I have some qualities that help me: I can fight laziness by giving myself some self-discipline and I always have a strong passion for what I do.

 Passion is the strongest engine that exists in the world.

-You can be super smart but not have any strong passion and you will probably stay on the couch playing Playstation for the rest of your life.
+You can be very smart but have no strong passion and you will probably stay on the couch playing Playstation for the rest of your life.

-When I started studying what I was interested in, there were only books or courses to attend that lasted months or years and forced you to move with fixed schedules and everything that goes around this kind of teaching.
+When I first started studying what I was interested in, all that was available to me were books or the courses to attend that lasted for months or years and forced you to move around with fixed schedules and everything that goes around that kind of teaching.
 It was a real struggle to learn that way, not very fun and often unclear.

-Today with online courses you have the best teachers / coaches in their field who can teach you everything you want to learn almost as if it were a personal course.
-And if something is unclear or you have a question specific to your situation, there is always a way to contact them and have it explained to you.
+Today with online courses you have the best teachers/coaches in their field who can teach you everything you want to learn almost as if it were a personal course.
+And if something is unclear or you have a specific question for your situation, there is always a way to contact them and have them explain it to you.

-It’s a revolution like none has ever been seen before in education.
+It’s a revolution like none has ever been seen before in the field of education.

-The biggest difficulty is finding the gold in the midst of so much junk.
-What I mean is that there are excellent courses, often free, but also a lot of stuff that is badly done or made just to sell you something else.
+The biggest difficulty is finding the gold amidst so much junk.
+What I mean is that there are great courses, often free, but also a lot of stuff that is badly done or made just to sell you something else.

-There are platforms that, for more than reasonable costs, give you access to a huge amount of courses of all kinds, others that ask you to pay for each course and then there is YouTube with a choice is endless where you can find videos with quality content in the midst of a lot of really bad stuff.
+There are platforms that, for more than reasonable costs, give you access to a huge amount of courses of all kinds, others that charge you a fee for each individual course, and then there is YouTube with a choice is endless where you find videos with quality content amidst a lot of really bad stuff.

-On YouTube the best videos are from people who want to share their knowledge without selling you anything.
-It may seem strange to some but there are plenty of people who love to do it and expect nothing in return.
-As an example, I’m following a Canadian guy who is very good at making documentaries and who, with many free videos on YouTube, tells all his experience giving invaluable advice that I could only get by working side by side with a mentor who decides to work with me for months.
-Below is a video to better understand what I’m talking about.
-Like him you can find thousands more for every industry you can think of.
+On YouTube the best video is from people who want to share their knowledge without selling you anything.
+It may seem strange to some, but there are plenty of people who love to do this and expect nothing in return.
+As an example, I am following a Canadian guy who is very good at making documentaries and who, with many free videos on YouTube, talks about his whole experience giving invaluable advice that I could only get by working side by side with a mentor who decides to be mentored by me for months.
+Below is a video to give a better understanding of what I am talking about.
+Like him you can find thousands more for every area you can think of.

-But why would you waste time learning new things instead of indulging your (and all of humanity’s) innate laziness?
+But why should you waste time learning new things instead of indulging your (and all of humanity’s) innate laziness?

 Getting out of the comfort zone

-Note: I’m speaking in the first person but not necessarily pointing to you as the subject of the conversation.
+Note: I am speaking in the first person but not necessarily pointing to you as the subject of the talk.

-Learning new skills gets you out of your comfort zone which may seem like a comfortable bubble but in reality also means living a passive life dictated by what others tell you or think.
-Not your life but the one that others have imposed on you (even if you think not but it’s just a way of self-comfort) and when you get old you will regret not having done so many things.
+Learning new skills gets you out of the comfort zone which may seem like a comfortable bubble but in reality also means living a passive life dictated by what others tell you or think.
+Not your life but the one that others have imposed on you (even if you think not but it is just a way of self-comfort) and when you grow old you will regret not having done so many things.

-To get out of this bubble you have to make decisions that may initially make you very uncomfortable but that, I’m sure, you will not regret.
+To get out of this bubble you have to make decisions that may initially make you very uncomfortable but that, you are sure, you will not regret.

-Learning makes us better understand why certain things happen and this makes us more self-confident and the result is that we can better understand what path we want to take.
+Learning makes us better understand why certain things happen, and this makes us more self-confident, and the result is that we will be able to better understand what path we want to take.

-In the end we all pursue happiness as our ultimate goal and everything always starts with the choice to learn.
+In the end we all pursue happiness as our ultimate goal, and it always starts with choosing to learn.

-There are a few basic points that are necessary to succeed in learning and begin a virtuous journey that will make you want to learn more and more:
+There are some basic points that are necessary to succeed in learning and begin a virtuous path that will make you want to learn more and more:

-Organize your time is the tip that lays the foundation for everything.
-You may be tempted to procrastinate but you have to be consistent, remember that you are not doing it for someone else but for you and therefore you should look forward to continuing the course you are following.
-For the timetable, don’t give yourself fixed hours but only an approximate time each day, never put it off (this is imperative to get into the right rhythm).
-Maybe on Monday you can take a course in the morning on the train, on Tuesday during the lunch break on the computer, on Wednesday in the evening after dinner on the couch (trying not to fall asleep…) on the tablet and so on.
+Organize your time is the advice that lays the foundation for everything.
+You may be tempted to procrastinate but you have to be consistent, remember that you are not doing this for someone else but for you and so you should look forward to continuing the course you are taking.
+For schedules, don’t give yourself fixed hours but just an approximate time each day and never procrastinate (this is imperative to get into the right rhythm).
+Maybe Monday you can take a course in the morning on the train, Tuesday at lunch break on the computer, Wednesday in the evening after dinner on the couch (trying not to fall asleep…) on the tablet, and so on.

 Use the tool that is most convenient for you, it can be your cell phone, a tablet, a computer or a mix of all three (as is often the case with me) to use depending on where you are.

-The important thing is that you don’t have too many distractions, don’t look at social media while you’re studying, multitasking when you’re trying to understand and memorize concepts and put them into practice doesn’t work.
-But every now and then take breaks, not stopping for hours is counterproductive, you need to distract yourself from time to time, how often to stop depends on your attention span and ability to focus.
+The important thing is not to have too many distractions, don’t look at social while studying, multitasking when you are trying to understand and memorize concepts and put them into practice, it doesn’t work.
+Take breaks from time to time though, not stopping for hours is counterproductive, you need to distract yourself from time to time, how often to stop depends on your attention span and ability to concentrate.

 Advantages and disadvantages of online courses